CoreGameIO/SharedMeta/README.md

 **Live-ops and admin tools** — server-side triggers push events to clients.
 Subscribers react to state changes.
 Hot-swappable transport (WebSocket or HTTP polling) and serializer (MemoryPack or MessagePack).

+**Query and inspection** — check any entity's status without subscribing.
+Get brief info about other players, check if a game session is active, preview inventory — all via lightweight read-only calls with optional open access.

 ## Quick Start (Unity)

 ### 1. Install the Package